 Computers are great at executing tasks when certain rules are set by the programmer.
 However, life is not linear.
-Leave a program to handle a problem that’s not in the book and they’ll immediately flash with errors.
+Leave a program to handle a problem that’s not included in their software and they’ll immediately flash with errors.
 Or as the author writes in the book, “the bigger the picture, the more unique the potential human contribution.”

 Our superior way of thinking that can continuously adapt depending on the situation is, still, way more advanced than the most complicated AI in the world.
 We can adjust immediately depending on the situation and apply long-term strategies.

-And since knowledge is widely available, to get even better and save our so needed jobs, we should focus on upgrading the way we think, not so much focusing on remembering facts.
+And since knowledge is widely available, to improve and ensure our salary, we should focus on upgrading the way we think, not so much focusing on remembering facts.